-10. Health insurance or other legally required benefits would form a part of employees' transactional expectation.
+10. Legally required benefits would form a part of employees' transactional expectation.
 (Psychological Contracts)

 11. Retirement plans is a good example of benefits that fulfill both transactional and relational expectations.
 (Psychological Contracts)

 12. Psychological contracts do not develop and change over time.
 (Psychological Contracts)